Home | Books | Music | Events | New work | Contact & ordering

 Animatronic joints

-in the Circus “goin’ round an’ round”.
+in the Circus goin round an round.

-who stirs the broth with the point of an arrow
+broth with the point of an arrow

 watching the ones become both,